Pathoschild/smapi-mod-dump/source/Extra Fish Information/ExtraFishInformation/README.md

 - Please report any other bugs you find on the bugs page. :)

 ## Version history
-- 1.0.0: Initial release
+- 1.0.0: Initial release.
-- 1.1.0: Added configuration ability to choose between 24 hour time and 12 hour time
+- 1.1.0: Added configuration ability to choose between 24 hour time and 12 hour time.
-- 1.1.1: Fixed localisation issue, should now provide info correctly for non-English localisations (please note that the extra info will still be in English)
+- 1.1.1: Fixed localisation issue, should now provide info correctly for non-English localisations (please note that the extra info will still be in English).
-- 1.2.0: Implemented translations, included rough French translation to begin with (please note that location names will still be in English as they are pulled straight from the game code) & implemented better exception handling
+- 1.2.0: Implemented translations, included rough French translation to begin with (please note that location names will still be in English as they are pulled straight from the game code) & implemented better exception handling.
-- 1.2.1: Added Portuguese translation (thanks [websterl3o](https://github.com/websterl3o)!)
+- 1.2.1: Added Portuguese translation (thanks [websterl3o](https://github.com/websterl3o)!).
+- 1.3.0: Updated to work with SMAPI 3.18.6.
+Modified code to include the "Temp" and "FishingGame" locations, should also now include Ginger Island locations.
+Added Italian translation (thanks [Giasko0](https://github.com/Giasko0)!).
+Added Russian translation (thanks [NightKosh](https://github.com/NightKosh)!).

 ## Source code
 Source code is available on my [GitHub](https://github.com/ceasg/StardewValleyMods).

 ## To do list
-- Figure out why fish from content packs (e.g. More New Fish) are not being handled
+- Figure out why fish from content packs (e.g. [More New Fish](https://www.nexusmods.com/stardewvalley/mods/3578)﻿) are not being handled
 - Parse location names from 'NamesLikeThis' to 'Names Like This'
-- Handle Forest location differently - forest has 3 location zones (-1/0/1) which are currently being ignored
+- Handle location differently - some locations have multiple different areas, which are currently being ignored